David Tepper: Personal life

-In 1986, he married Marlene Resnick Tepper; they have three children: Brian, Randi, and Casey.
+In 1986, he married Marlene Resnick Tepper; they have three children.
 In 2016, he and his wife divorced.
-In 2019, he married Nicole Bronish after a long-term relationship.
+In 2019, he married Nicole Bronish.

 He has characterized himself as “a regular upper-middle-class guy who happens to be a billionaire.”

-The Washington Post has described him as “a man who’s unpolished and proud of it, whose reputation as a candid and at times controversial voice has grown almost as fast as his net worth.”
+The Washington Post has described him as “a man who's unpolished and proud of it, whose reputation as a candid and at times controversial voice has grown almost as fast as his net worth.”
 In New Jersey, he and his family lived in a modest stone house in Livingston, and his New York offices “resemble[d] a high-end sports bar—all polished mahogany and flat-screen TVs and black-and-gold Steelers paraphernalia—or a wealthy frat house.”
 He told an interviewer in 2010 that sometimes, “if someone is an asshole, like a waiter at a restaurant, I think, I could just buy this place and fire that guy.”
 According to the Post, he “paid $43.5 million for the beachfront mansion of a former Goldman Sachs supervisor who had passed him over for promotion.
 Then he had the house demolished.”
 He then built a house nearly twice as big on the same property.
 He had bought the property from the ex-wife of his former boss.

 Asked by a reporter about the origins of his strong confidence, Tepper said: “I was never afraid to go back to Pittsburgh and work in the steel mills.”

 In 2016, he relocated his company to Miami Beach, Florida.
 He had been New Jersey's richest taxpayer at the time.
 The move caused a state official to warn of a risk to the budget of New Jersey because of the resulting loss of income tax.

 In October 2020, Tepper announced he was returning to New Jersey for family reasons, a move which may cost him up to $120 million in state income tax.